up-csi/rfc-modules/src/rfc/rfc-02.typ

 The standards outlined in this document are to be adopted for use by the Engineering Committee.
 Per the purpose of an RFC, the directives herein are to be treated as _standard operating procedure_ for the committee.

 = Repository Configuration
-Due to its speed and ease-of-use, SvelteKit, with TailwindCSS for styling, SHOULD be used for web development until a faster and more intuitive framework has _matured_.
+Due to its ease-of-use, SvelteKit, with TailwindCSS for styling, SHOULD be used for web development until a faster and more intuitive framework has _matured_.

 Due to package maturity and stability, projects SHOULD use the Node.js runtime environment until #link(<need-pkg>)[necessary packages] in a more performant runtime environment have _matured_.
 Further, until a more performant package manager has _matured_ (i.e. v.1), `pnpm` SHOULD be used.